 Select your navigation system:

-A20 exit 59, then D926 to Rodez.
-Switch off SatNav in Caussade.
-In Septfonds after the roundabout take third on the left and follow signs.
-(121).
+A20 exit 59, dir.
+Villefranche/Rodez.
+Then D926 to Septfonds.
+Switch off SatNav.
+After the small roundabout take third on the left and follow signs.

 Warning!
 Since July 13 2015, many French campsites are prohibited from installing their own signpost.
 We advise to use GPS-coordinates to locate the campsite.